model-checking/cbmc-training/docs/src/management/Write-a-good-proof.md

 1. **It connects the code and the proof.**
    Proofs for all but the most simple functions require environment assumptions.
-   One of the most common ways proof can go wrong is when these assumptions the real-world context in which the function is used.
+   One of the most common ways proof can go wrong is when these assumptions are actually false when the function is called in the real world.
    Adding the assumptions as runtime assertions in the code allows such mismatches to be detected as the code runs.
-   Some teams choose to enable these assertions only in debug mode; this allows mismatches to be detected during the standard unit and integration testing processes with any performance penalty on production code.
+   Some teams choose to enable these assertions only in debug mode; this allows mismatches to be detected during the standard unit and integration testing processes without any performance penalty on production code.
    Other teams enable these assertions for all builds, providing increased assurance at a small runtime cost.
 1. **It helps detect bugs in the broader codebase.**
-   On a number of occasions, adding function contracts to correct code detected function contracts in other parts of the code base.
+   On a number of occasions, adding function contracts to correct code detected violations of function contracts in other parts of the code base.
    In several cases, we discovered errors in other projects, which were calling verified APIs with invalid parameters.
    Even though those projects had never been formally verified, they still benefited from the function contracts developed during the formal verification work.
 1. **It helps focus the mind.**